Introduction to OfS funding

 The Office for Students distributes government higher education funding to more than 300 providers in England.

-Our funding grants do not meet the entire teaching costs of a course.
+Our grants do not meet the entire teaching costs of a course.
 Providers receive most of this cost through student tuition fees.
-Instead, our funding is focused to support:

 - areas where teaching costs are particularly high (such as medicine)

-- particular policy areas that the government wants us to prioritise (such as promoting equal opportunities).
+- particular policy areas and government priorities (such as promoting equal opportunities).

 Who we can fund

-For 2018-19, we’re providing funding under powers that formerly applied to HEFCE.
+For 2018-19, we are providing funding under powers that formerly applied to HEFCE.

 This means we can only fund teaching at certain higher education institutions (broadly, this means universities) and specific courses at further education and sixth form colleges.